- Once you’ve made the decision to hire an immigration attorney, make sure to ask him or her what their win rate is.

 - Ask your attorney if dealing with RFE’s (Requests For Evidence) will be included in the price.
 If they are not included in your attorney-client agreement, you may expect to pay more for your legal fees.
 You can and should negotiate the price of the RFE in advance.
 The cost of the RFE can range from $100 – $3000.

-- If you are about to do an O-1 Visa perhaps you can already go for a Green Card.
+- If you are about to do an O-1 Visa perhaps you can already have the attorney evaluate if you can also go for a Green Card and price both options from the get-go.
 You should consider doing O-1 if you need to arrive fast in the United States, but if that’s not the case, try applying for a Green Card instead.
 Some visas lead to green cards and others don’t.

 - Business Plans – they become a risk that can bring RFE’s.
 Sadly, many attorneys outsource this part of work and have someone else (sometimes not very experienced people) to take care of it.
 Remember, your case may be strong but your business plan might just ruin it.
 Make sure the business plan is prepared by someone who has the expertise and capabilities to do it.
 Business plans for visas, such as E-2, L-1A, EB-5, are crucial to the success of your application.